amoghgopadi/dog-vs-cat/README.md

 * [Contact](#contact)

 ## General info
 This project can be used by beginners to learn and play around neural networks without the need of setting up in their local system.
-The motivation for this project is to get a head start in the field of Deep Learning and learn how to build Deep Neural Networks as well as perform transfer learning.
+The motivation for this project is to get a head start in the field of Deep Learning and learn how to build Convolutional Neural Networks as well as perform transfer learning.

 ## Technologies
 * Python - version 3.7